make-software/casper-wallet/.github/pull_request_template.md

 - [ ] Include a screenshot or recording if implementing significant UI or user flow change

-- [ ] When this PR affects architecture changes wait for review from Piotr before merging
+- [ ] When this PR affects architecture changes wait for review from Dmytro before merging